 The point of this story is to drive home the benefits of feeding a diet of raw and/or grain-free canned food.

 Despite cat food manufacturers claiming that dry food cleans their teeth, her teeth were full of tartar.
-Tartar leads to inflamed red gums and if not taken care of, eventually one of two things will occur.
-The cat's mouth will be in pain from rotting teeth which may fall out or the tartar will lead to painful bacterial infections that can leach into the bloodstream, then the organs, and make for a very ill cat or lead to death.
+Tartar leads to inflamed red gums.
+If not taken care of, eventually one of two things will occur.
+The cat's mouth will be in pain from rotting teeth which may fall out.
+Or the tartar will lead to painful bacterial infections that can leach into the bloodstream, then the organs, and causing illness or and even lead to death.
 Sometimes all of these occur.

 Opal's recovery after surgery was slow.
 She took about 24 hours to come out of the anesthesia, probably due to being so anemic.
 A bit off subject...I kept Opal indoors for four weeks in the hopes of taming her.
 I have had a lot of success taming feral cats.
 She is my only failure to date.
 Opal hated human touch, hated being inside, and could not trust us.
 She wanted nothing to do with her kittens, which confused them.
 We watched the spirit leaving her eyes.
 So back outdoors she went.
-Only now, my roommate and I were feeding her, as she stayed at our place.
+She stayed around with me and my roommate, and we provided food and water, a litter box, and bedding for her.
 I found homes for her three kittens.

 Opal after just two months eating raw and dry cat food